nburrus/tiny-watchdog/README.md

 # tiny-watchdog

-Minimalistic tools to monitor a place with an IP camera in a private network and create a low-bandwidth website available from anywhere.
+Minimalistic tools to monitor a place with an IP camera in a private network and create a low-bandwidth website available from anywhere. **Important: this is not meant to be a well-maintained software for general use, I did it mostly for my particular use case.
+But I'm keeping this repo public in case someone can find something interesting in it.**

 # Overview

 - `image_server.py`: runs on the local network (e.g. from a netbook), connects to the IP camera via rtsp, and acts as a TCP server (ZMQ) that can send the images at a low-frequency (e.g 1/second).
 In addition to keeping the bandwidth much smaller, this makes it easy to access the images over a firewall by allowing a single TCP port, while rtsp is usually a pain.

 - `tiny-watchdog.py`: connects to the image server, and stores the images in a local cache in a rotating way.
-Also creates summary videos of the day.
-Might get extended to do motion detection and send alerts in the future, but right now it only stores the data.
+Also creates summary videos of the day and alerts based on simple motion detection.

 - `webserver/webserver.py`: minimalistic Flask webserver to expose the images stored by `tiny-watchdog.py`.